 “If your artist is taking the time to create a completely custom design for you, is putting in multiple sessions to execute the design successfully, has excellent bedside manner, is walking you through what makes for a good tattoo with your vision in consideration, and is openly answering any questions regarding safety or cleanliness, those are all things that would warrant a tip,” says Fiore.
 “If they are tattooing a pre-drawn design and you’ve had a pleasant experience, that warrants a tip as well.”

 Being on a budget but wanting to give your artist something may be a situation you find yourself in, and Fiore suggests considering gifting something to your artist in that situation.
 This is a bit out of the norm, though, so check-in with your artist pre-appointment to see if a gift would be an acceptable tip.
 However, because many artists only accept monetary tips, it’s not suggested to even consider getting a tattoo if you can’t afford the tip.

-“If you were going out to dinner at a sit-down restaurant, would you not tip your server because you were on a budget?” asked Weed.
+“If you were going out to dinner at a sit-down restaurant, would you not tip your server because you were on a budget?” asks Weed.
 “Probably not.”

 How to Show Appreciation to Your Tattoo Artist (in Addition to Tipping)

 On top of any monetary tips, tattoo artists also appreciate the tip of a social media shoutout and a good, five-star review, says Weed.
 If you enjoyed your experience, let the world know!
 That’s how people not only figure out if an artist is good or not, but it also boosts their names on search engines.
 In turn, this gives them a lot more exposure.